 EL SERENO’S DEMOGRAPHIC CHARACTER TODAY

 Today El Sereno is the oldest and wealthiest neighborhood of the Eastside (if one considers Northeast LA to be distinct).
 43% of the population is foreign-born, mostly in Mexico and China.
-The demographic makeup of its residents is approximately 81% Latino (mostly Mexican), 11% Asian (mostly Chinese), 5% white, and 2% black.
+The demographic makeup of its residents, as of the 2000 census, is approximately 81% Latino (mostly Mexican), 11% Asian (mostly Chinese), 5% white, and 2% black.

 El Sereno has numerous open spaces and parks, and there are more under construction.
 Currently there are well over 200 acres of such space to enjoy.